Pi-hole stats can be accessed via a standard Unix socket (

 version- Don't start

-FTL, show only version
+FTL, only show the version

 tag- Don't start